cfjedimaster/eleventy-blog-guide/guide.md

 I'm going to describe our solution below, and then share an alternative we could have used as well.

-Our posts all contain a categories from matter.
+Our posts all contain a categories front matter.
 If you copied the source from GitHub, you'll have posts with categories: javascript, cats, and dogs.
 What we want is a list of *unique* categories that we can use later.
 To do so, we will use a feature of Eleventy to add a dynamic collection.
 The [Collection](https://www.11ty.dev/docs/collections/) docs go into good detail about the different ways we can do this.
 For our needs, we need to look at our content and get a list of unique values.
 Here's how I built this:

 ```js
 eleventyConfig.addCollection("categories", function(collectionApi) {